Welcome to KARDS Help Center

 Card types

-There are three types of cards
+There are three main types of cards in KARDS:

 Cards representing a deployable element on the battlefield are called Units.

-Info on Cards
+Info on cards

-Static view
+Static View

 Each card contains valuable information, such as deployment and operations costs, stats, abilities, and rarity.

-Costs and unit info
+Cost and unit info

 Unit stats

-Once the defense value of a unit dropped to zero (or below), the unit is destroyed and will be removed from the battlefield.
+Once the defense value of a unit has dropped to zero (or below), the unit is destroyed and will be removed from the battlefield.

 Unit abilities